 (Job Market Paper)

-Abstract: Misperceptions of what others think are widespread and shape how individuals form their own beliefs and take actions.
-On polarizing issues, the effect of correcting these misperceptions may depend on partisan identity.
-We examine this through a preregistered online experiment on climate change beliefs, a highly polarized issue in the United States.
-Using incentive-compatible methods, we elicited participants’ own beliefs and their beliefs about others’ beliefs (second-order beliefs), introduced randomized information about actual beliefs from either a co-partisan or an opposing partisan source, and then observed belief updating and pro-climate behaviors.
-We find that this misperception correction affects both beliefs and actions, but the effects depend on the political alignment of the information source.
-Stronger pro-climate beliefs from co-partisans increased individuals’ own beliefs and pro-climate behaviors, while identical information from opposing partisans generated backlash that reversed the behavioral effects.
-These results suggest that broad, non-partisan campaigns may have limited impact in polarized contexts, whereas tailoring belief-based messages to partisan identities offers a more effective strategy for public engagement.
+Abstract: Misperceptions about others’ beliefs are widespread and affect individuals’ own beliefs and behaviors.
+On polarized issues, the effects of correcting these misperceptions may depend on political affiliation.
+I examine this using an online experiment on climate change beliefs in the United States, where attitudes are highly polarized.
+Using incentive-compatible methods, I elicit participants’ own beliefs and their beliefs about others’ beliefs (second-order beliefs).
+I then provide randomized information about others’ actual beliefs from either a co-partisan or an opposing partisan source, and observe their belief updating and pro-climate actions.
+The findings show that correcting misperceptions in second-order beliefs about climate change shifts individuals’ own beliefs and behaviors, and the effects depend on whether the individual and the information source are politically aligned.
+Stronger pro-climate beliefs from co-partisans increase individuals’ pro-climate beliefs and actions, while the same information from opposing partisans may generate backlash.
+These results suggest that uniform social information campaigns may have limited impact on polarized issues, and messages aligned with the audience’s political affiliation offer a more promising strategy for improving engagement.

-Abstract: Individuals making a decision about whether to adopt green energy technology face significant financial risk, including technology underperformance, unexpected maintenance and repairs, and changes in policy regarding state and federal incentives.
-The presence of high risk in the adoption decision implies that individuals with a higher level of risk tolerance are more likely to adopt the technology than those who are risk averse.
-Additionally, early adopters are more likely to be risk-tolerant than late adopters.
-In this paper, we use a lab-in-the-field experiment to elicit individual risk preferences from a subject pool of solar photovoltaic (PV) adopters and non-adopters, and use this data to examine the effect of risk preference on the decision to adopt solar PV.
-Our findings confirm our hypothesis that risk preference plays a crucial role in determining the status of solar PV adoption and the timing of adoption.
-Our findings suggest that reducing risk in the solar market through policy or through risk-mitigating insurance products can help to broaden solar PV adoption among households.
+Abstract: Individuals deciding whether to adopt green energy technology face significant financial risk, including technology underperformance, unexpected maintenance and repairs, and policy changes regarding state and federal incentives.
+These financial risks imply that individuals with a higher level of risk tolerance are more likely to adopt than risk averse individuals.
+Additionally, early adopters who face more volatile returns tend to be more risk-tolerant than late adopters.
+In this paper, we conduct a lab-in-the-field experiment to elicit individual risk preferences from solar PV adopters and non-adopters to examine the effect of risk preferences on the decision to adopt solar photovoltaic (PV) systems.
+Our findings confirm that risk preference has a significant impact on the adoption status and timing.
+Our findings suggest that reducing risk in policy design or through risk-mitigating insurance products can help to broaden solar PV adoption among households.

-Two-stage Contribution Mechanisms in Climate Negotiations: An Experimental Investigation (with Zhi Li and Pengfei Liu)
+A Two-stage Conditional Commitment Mechanisms for Climate Cooperation (with Zhi Li and Pengfei Liu)

 Under Review